sdam-au/LAGT/README.md

 ### Registered account
 1. Google account - to work with metadata
-2. Github account (to get raw data)
+2. Github account (to extract the raw data straightforward from Github)
 3. Sciencedata.dk account (to work with preprocessed data to which point the script.
 4. S